-$CCC = \exp(-23.391 + 1.017 \times ln(DOC) + 0.045 \times ln(hardness) + 5.176 \times$ $pH - 0.261 \times pH^2$) Equation 2
+$$CCC = \exp(-23.391 + 1.017 \times ln(DOC) + 0.045 \times ln(hardness) + 5.176 \times pH - 0.261 \times pH^2)$$ Equation 2

-Figure 5-5 shows comparisons of MLR-based WQC calculations to BLM-based copper WQC for the Pajarito Plateau BLM dataset.
-The figure shows that copper WQC are very similar between the two approaches (adjusted $R^2 = 0.980$ for the acute and chronic MLRs) and values are distributed evenly across the solid diagonal 1:1 line representing perfect agreement.
+Figure 5-5 shows comparisons of MLR-based SSWQC calculations to the equivalent BLM calculations for the Pajarito Plateau dataset.
+The figure shows that the SSWQC and BLM calculations are very similar between the two approaches (adjusted R^2 = 0.980 for the acute and chronic MLRs) and values are distributed evenly across the solid diagonal 1:1 line representing perfect agreement.
 Therefore, the three-parameter MLR equations provide highly accurate results.
 In addition, more points fall above the 1:1 line (n = 261) than below (n = 256) in Figure 5-5, indicating that overall, the proposed copper SSWQC equations provide more conservative copper WQC for the Pajarito Plateau than the BLM software.